Changissnz/nu_merchant_principal/README.md

-perspective of the concept of bias-complexity tradeoff swaps the roles of bias and complexity, from formulation towards the solution (meditation, introspection) to actualizing (non-rehearsal utility) on the solution.
+perspective of the concept of bias-complexity tradeoff swaps the roles of bias and complexity, from formulation towards the solution (meditation, introspection) to actualizing (non-rehearsing utility) on the solution.

 One broad area of complication in fully describing